The Giant Cash Register at the Texas Centennial — 1936

 The Greenfield (Indiana) Daily Reporter, Aug.
 6,, 1936

-UPDATE: Another photo of a somewhat worried-looking Benge is here.
-An entertaining article about Mr. Benge’s big day is here (weird formatting beyond my control).
+UPDATE: Another photo of a somewhat stoic-looking Benge is here.
+An entertaining article about Mr. Benge’s big day is here.
 I sure hope Fred didn’t mind being described as a short and bald-headed jobless mechanic.

 And here’s the “official photo,” which is a little bland and dowdy, but at least you can see what it looked like head-on.